iisti/atlassian_tricks/README.md

 # Atlassian tricks

-A repository for collecting instructions for Atlassian products.
+A collecting of instructions for Atlassian products.